 How well does cheesecloth work?

-My The Former Wife reports she used it extensively with Muenster cheese or similar softer cheese while out in the backcountry of Arizona in all seasons.
-To quote The Former Wife: “After ten days, the cheesecloth was green…the cheese was still good”.
-And The Former Wife’ standards are a bit, er, higher than mine in certain situations. 🙂
+My someone reports she used it extensively with Muenster cheese or similar softer cheese while out in the backcountry of Arizona in all seasons.
+To quote someone: “After ten days, the cheesecloth was green…the cheese was still good”.
+And someone’ standards are a bit, er, higher than mine in certain situations. 🙂

 So get some cheesecloth.
 Pack your cheese of choice (I still think Pecorino Romano is the perfect one!) and enjoy.

 Another older piece of “technology” that works well.